 | Belial | Lawlessness, worthless things | King (Ars Goetia #68) | Instills pride and sin; grants high titles; appears in a fiery chariot |

-| Beelzebub | Gluttony, sloth | Prince of the Seraphim (Binsfeld’s) | Commands vast armies; associated with flies and disease; high-ranking demon of corruption |
+| Beelzebub | Gluttony, sloth | Prince of the Seraphim (Binsfeld’s) | Commands vast armies; associated with flies and disease; a high-ranking demon of corruption |

-| Mammon | Greed, avarice | Prince of Tempters (Christian Demonology) | Personification of wealth and material desire; incites the love of money |
+| Mammon | Greed, avarice | Prince of Tempters (Christian Demonology) | Personification of wealth and material desire; it incites the love of money |

 | Leviathan | Envy, heresy | Prince of the Seraphim (Binsfeld’s) | Controls the seas; demon of the abyss; associated with massive, untamable chaos |